 I’ve had clients request gift certificates from their loved ones for both sessions and Reiki classes—what a great idea (yes, I’m biased!)
 Of course, they also purchase certificates to give to others.

-Give gifts for relaxation and stress relief with a Reiki, Reflexology, and/or Hypnosis session or class gift certificate.
+Give gifts for relaxation and stress relief with a Reiki, Reflexology, and/or Hypnosis session gift certificate.

 - $175 for an hour session